khbalhandawi/Single_axis_simulator/README.md

 # Single_axis_simulator

-This project is aimed at estimating drone position and velocity using sensor fusion of IMU measurements with position trackers.
+This project is aimed at generating simulation kinematic data for testing the SMO filter and benchmarking against others using parametrized error metrics listed below.

 # Installation